Ford Fischer: News2Share

 Fischer co-founded News2Share with Trey Yingst in 2014 when they were both students of American University.
 Fischer's journalism involves recording political events such as those related to rallies and protests, later uploading raw unedited footage to online platforms where its shared and licensed to larger media organisations.

 Fischer reported on the violence at the Unite the Right rally in Charlottesville, Virginia.
 His footage was featured in Spike Lee's BlacKkKlansman and ProPublica's Documenting Hate.

 In 2019, Fischer's channel News2Share was demonetized and could no longer receive ad revenue from YouTube.
 As part of a crackdown by on Holocaust denialism, YouTube removed two videos of raw footage by Fischer.
 One showing a Holocaust denier getting shouted down by Israeli and Palestinian protesters and another of Mike Peinovich Enoch, a neo-Nazi giving a speech.
 Views present in the footage were not advocated for by Fischer.
 YouTube's move made Fischer lose much of his income, money used by him to employ freelance journalists or to pay for his travel costs.
-After seven months, Fischer was finally able to get his channel remonetized by YouTube.
+After seven months, Fischer was able to get his channel remonetized by YouTube.

 In September 2020, Fischer had his account taken off from Facebook.
 Not long after, Facebook addressed the matter and apologized for the action.
 After the November 2020 US Presidential election, Fischer was suspended from posting on the platform.